usnistgov/core_main_app/settings.md

   Default: ``4.6.2``

   Version of the bootstrap library.
+Choose from the list of available bootstrap versions:
+  - '4.6.2'
+  - '5.1.3'
+  - '5.3.1'

 ### ``DJANGO_SIMPLE_HISTORY_MODELS``